-(1) Related to field corrective actions associated with certain products in connection with a 2021 Warning Letter received by Smiths Medical from the FDA following an inspection of Smiths Medical's Oakdale, Minnesota Facility, see Note 15: Commitments and Contingencies for further detail.
+Primarily related to field corrective actions associated with certain products in connection with a 2021 Warning Letter (as defined below) received by Smiths Medical from the FDA following an inspection of Smiths Medical's Oakdale, Minnesota Facility (see Note 16: Commitments and Contingencies for further details).

-NOTE 11.
+NOTE 13.
 LONG-TERM OBLIGATIONS